-The first and default page of Appearance section is Themes.
-So far you already know a blog has two interfaces one is for public or visitors and other is for admin of the blog which we are discussing about.
+The first and default page of the Appearance section is Themes.
+So far you already know a blog has two interfaces one is for the public or visitors and the other is for the admin of the blog which we are discussing.

-From admin panel in Appearance section, we can see a list of themes uploaded for our blog including currently active theme.
+From the admin panel in the Appearance section, we can see a list of themes uploaded for our blog including the currently active theme.
 From here we can make a theme active or delete a theme or even upload a new theme.
-There are millions of free and and paid resources on the web for WordPress including themes and plugins.
+There are millions of free and paid resources on the web for WordPress including themes and plugins.

 5.2 – Customize

-The Customize page of Appearance section allows you to easily customize your theme and see the result instantly in real time.
-It lets admin see the changes in real before actually publishing them.
+The Customize page of the Appearance section allows you to easily customize your theme and see the result instantly in real-time.
+It lets the admin see the changes in real before actually publishing them.

-In the recent versions, you can also find Device Preview Buttons which allows us to see how the changes you made will look on desktop, tablet or mobile before finally publishing them.
+In the recent versions, you can also find Device Preview Buttons which allow us to see how the changes you made will look on desktop, tablet, or mobile before finally publishing them.

 5.3 – Widgets